-CLEVELAND, OH (WOIO) - The gazebo where Tamir Rice, 12, was shot by Cleveland police is still standing.
-The city says its status is on hold.
+CLEVELAND, OH (WOIO) - The gazebo where Tamir Rice, 12, was shot by Cleveland police November 2014 will be torn down as early as Monday.

 A grand jury decided on Dec.
 28, 2015 not to indict the two officers involved in the shooting, Timothy Loehmann and Frank Garmback.
 Cuyahoga County prosecutor Tim McGinty said the evidence did not warrant criminal charges.